EvanQuan/vim-executioner/README.md

 ```
 will attempt to execute the current buffer.

+If you running a version of Vim that has the integrated terminal feature (i.e.
+`echo has(terminal)` returns 1), then the horizontal and vertical commands open
+a terminal buffer to output the command, allowing for potential user input.

-The horizontal and vertical commands stores the output of the executed program
-in a readonly buffer, either horizontally or vertically split.
+Without the terminal feature available, the horizontal and vertical commands
+stores the output of the executed program in a readonly buffer.
 Due to this
-reason, it will not work for programs that read from standard input.
+reason, it will not work for programs that require user input.

 ## Configure Executable Files